 GIRLS' FLAG FOOTBALL - 7v7 AGES Refer to the Constitution - Article IX SERIES Junior and Open ELIGIBILITY Refer to the Constitution - Page 20.
 The official eligibility sheet must be used.
 RULEBOOK The Canadian Amateur Rulebook will apply, with exceptions around specific flag football rule requirements.
 FINANCING All schools entering a team will share the cost of officials for league, tournament and playoff games equally.
 SCHEDULING 1.
 The league will not commence until the third week after the start of school.
 Once an official schedule is drawn up and approved by the executive committee it shall be considered as final and no changes are to be made less than one week prior to the game.
 See Constitution, ART.
 XII, Section 2.
 3. If it at least 4 teams want to enter a junior team, then a junior division will be created.
 If 3 or less teams want to enter a junior team then those junior teams may be entered into a B division of the Girls Open (varsity) category if there is one running GOVERNING RULES Refer to the current OPHEA safety guidelines for this sport.
 PLAYERS Players: Each team will have 7 members on the field at one time.
-The offence will have at least 3 players on the line of scrimmage and the defense will have 1 player ("rusher") positioned a minimum of 7 yards from the line of scrimmage (marked by a bean bag).
-Only one rusher is permitted and they must be at least one yard, but no further than 2 yards, on either side of the bean bag.
+The offence will have at least 3 players on the line of scrimmage and the defense will have 1 player ("rusher") positioned a minimum of 10 yards from the line of scrimmage (marked by a bean bag).
+There must be a rusher no more than two steps away from the bean bag and positioned behind the bean bag.
 (Not allowed to begin the rush from directly across from the centre).
-DRESS 1.
-All players must wear a common identifying jersey with a number on the back.
+DRESS All players must wear a common identifying jersey with a number on the back.
 Running shoes may be worn or multi-cleat boot with a minimum of 7 cleats.
 No part of the cleat may be metal.